Aaron98990/ways-of-the-game/goalkeeper.md

 > A goalkeeper is in control of the ball with the hand(s) when:
 > - the ball is between the hands or between the hand and any surface (e.g. ground, own body) or by touching it with any part of the hands or arms, except if the ball rebounds from the goalkeeper or the goalkeeper has made a save
 > - holding the ball in the outstretched open hand
-> - bouncing it on the ground or throwing it in the air
+> - bouncing it on the ground or throwing it in the air _Law 12.2_

+> If an offense involves contact, it is penalised by a direct free kick _Law 12.1_

 If the offense involves contact with the goalkeeper, it is a direct free kick.
 Else, it is an indirect free kick.
 - [Foul.
 Direct free kick since it involved contact.
 The player challenges the goalkeeper for the ball.
 This may have been a legal challenge if the goalkeeper was not in control of the ball with the hands. ](https://www.tiktok.com/@refsneedlovetoo/video/7269070487970450734)